 - Points are decided as described above and games must be won by two clear points.
 At 10-10, each player serves once only, in turn, until one player established a two-point lead and wins the game.

-- After each game, the players rotate both the end of the table from which they are playing as well as who serves and receives the ball first.
+- After each game, the table tennis players rotate both the end of the table from which they are playing as well as who serves and receives the ball first.

-- In the deciding game of a match, the players swap ends after either player reaches five points.
+- In the deciding game of a match, the table tennis players swap ends after either player reaches five points.

-When we compare these rules to ping pong, there are a lot of differences.
+When we compare ping pong and table tennis rules, there are a lot of differences.
 The scoring in ping pong is done to 15 points and you do not need a two-point advantage to win the game, even a score of 15-14 will be sufficient for you to win, unlike table tennis.

 There’s also a rule of the double-point ball in ping pong, which grants the serving player 2 points if won and 1 to the receiving player.
-No such rule exists in table tennis.
+No such double point ball rule exists in table tennis.

 We take a look at some of the best players in each sport and talk about their achievements, so you can know, who to follow and learn from!